-The Group also granted loans to officers, which are secured by mortgage on the property, bear interest with a range a 7.0% to 9.0% per annum and have terms ranging from three to five years.
+The Group also granted loans to officers, which are secured by mortgage on the property, bear interest at a range a 7.0% to 9.0% per annum, with terms ranging from three to five years.
 Outstanding loans to officers are presented as part of Accounts receivable under Loans and Other Receivables account (see Note 9).
-The Group assessed that these loans are not impaired as of December 31, 2019 and 2018.
+The Group assessed that these loans are not impaired as of December 31, 2019.
+There were no outstanding loans to officers as of December 31, 2020.

-- (i) The retirement fund holds, as an investment, 519,915 shares of stock of the Parent Company as of December 31, 2019 and 2018, which has a market value of P1.87 and P2.19 per share as of December 31, 2019 and 2018, respectively (see Note 20.2).
-The retirement fund does not hold any shares of stock of BDO Unibank. - (j) In 2018 and 2017, BDO Rental declared cash dividends amounting to P35.0 and P120.0 (received in 2018 and 2017, respectively).
+- (i) The retirement fund holds, as an investment, 519,915 shares of stock of the Parent Company as of December 31, 2019, which has a market value of P1.87 per share as of December 31, 2019 (see Note 20.2).
+The retirement fund does not hold any shares of stock of BDO Unibank.
+On October 16, 2020, the retirement fund was transferred to BDO Finance [see also Notes 20.2 and 21(r)]. - (j) In 2020 and 2018, BDO Rental declared cash dividends amounting to P200.0 and P35.0 (received in 2020 and 2018, respectively).
 There was no declaration of cash dividends in 2019.
-As of the end of 2019 and 2018, no outstanding receivable on this transaction. - (k) In 2016, the Parent Company earned from BDO Insurance Brokers, Inc. (BDO Insurance) service charges and fees for accounts referred and are included as part of Miscellaneous-net under Other Income-net account in the statements of income (see Note 19).
-This resulted to the outstanding receivable of the Parent Company from BDO Insurance in 2019 and 2018, which is recorded as part of Accounts receivables under Loans, and Other Receivables account in the statements of financial position (see Note 9).
+As of the end of 2020 and 2019, there were no outstanding receivables on this transaction. - (k) Starting 2016, the Parent Company earned from BDO Insurance Brokers, Inc. (BDO Insurance) service charges and fees for accounts referred and are included as part of Miscellaneous under Other Income account in the statements of income (see Note 19).
+This resulted to the outstanding receivable of the Parent Company from BDO Insurance in 2019, which is recorded as part of Accounts receivables under Loans, and Other Receivables account in the statements of financial position (see Note 9).
 These are receivable in cash and normally collectible within 12 months after reporting period.
-The Group assessed that such receivable is not impaired. - (1) The Parent Company obtains unsecured, short-term bills payable from BDO Strategic Holdings Inc. and SM Prime Holdings, Inc with annual interest rates ranging from 4.9% to 6.4% and 3.9% to 6.3%, respectively, in 2019, and 2.6% to 5.3% and 3.3% to 6.7%, respectively, in 2018.
-Total bill availments and payments amounted to P5,324.3 and P6,323.8, respectively, in 2019 and P4,244.2 and P4,155.4, respectively, in 2018 for BDO Strategic Holdings Inc. Total bill availments and payments amounted to P34,500.0 and P34,500.0, respectively, in 2019 and P18,000.0 and P20,000.0, respectively, in 2018 for SM Prime Holdings, Inc. The amount outstanding from borrowings is presented under Bills Payable account in the statements of financial position (see Note 15).
-Interest expense incurred on these bills payable is included as part of Interest and Financing Charges account under Operating Costs and Expenses in the statements of income. - (m) In 2019 and 2018, the Parent Company paid BDO Life for group life insurance of the Parent Company's employees.
+The Group assessed that such receivable are not impaired. - (1) The Parent Company obtained unsecured, short-term bills payable from BDO Strategic Holdings Inc. and SM Prime Holdings, Inc with annual interest rates ranging from 4.9% to 6.4% and 3.9% to 6.3%, respectively, in 2019 (nil in 2020).
+Total availments and payments amounted to P5,324.3 and P6,323.8, respectively, in 2019 (nil in 2020) for BDO Strategic Holdings Inc. Total availments and payments amounted to P34,500.0 and P34,500.0, respectively, in 2019 (nil in 2020) for SM Prime Holdings, Inc. The amount outstanding from borrowings is presented under Bills Payable account in the statements of financial position (see Note 15).
+Interest expense incurred on these bills payable is included as part of Interest and Financing Charges account under Operating Costs and Expenses in the statements of income. - (m) In 2020 and 2019, the Parent Company paid BDO Life for group life insurance of the Parent Company's employees.
 Insurance paid by Parent Company is presented as part of Occupancy and Equipment Related Expense under Operating Costs and Expenses in the statements of income.
-No outstanding receivable and payable on this transaction as of the end of 2019 and 2018. - (n) In 2017, BDO Rental, entered into Operating Lease Agreement with BDO Nomura which commenced in 2018 (see Note 13.6).
+There were no outstanding receivables and payables on this transaction as of the end of 2020 and 2019. - (n) In 2017, BDO Rental, entered into Operating Lease Agreement with BDO Nomura which commenced in 2018 (see Note 13.6).
 In 2018, BDO Rental, entered into Operating Lease Agreement with SM Prime Holdings, Inc. and Alfamart Trading Philippines, Inc. Operating lease income earned from these transactions are presented as part of Rent account in the Group's statements of income.
-No outstanding receivable on these transactions as of the end of 2019 and 2018. - (0) In 2019, the Parent Company sold portion of its receivables to BDO Life.
-The related gain on sale of receivables is included as part of Other income-net account under Revenues in the statement of income (see Note 9). - (p) The Group also granted loans to other related parties, which bear interest with a range of 4.2% to 11.0% per annum, 4.2% to 9.1% per annum and 4.2% to 9.2% per annum in 2019, 2018 and 2017, respectively.
-Outstanding loans to other related parties are presented as part of Loans and Other Receivables-net account in the statements of financial position (see Note 9).
+There are no outstanding receivables on these transactions as of the end of 2019.